GlPortal/map-editor/README.md

 The Radix Map Editor Extension allows Blender to import, edit, create and export Radix maps.

 ## Features
-- Easy import and export of Radix maps
+- Import and export of Radix maps
 - Radix specific tool panels
 - Preview with textures